Capstone Phase 1: Prototyping and Tool Schemas

 - Policy Guidelines (RAG): Unstructured text containing rules regarding refund eligibility, restocking fees, and escalation parameters.

-In this first phase of the capstone project, we establish the mock relational datastores, implement keyword-based search over policy documents, and define the structured JSON schemas that expose these functions as tools to the language model.
+In this first phase of the capstone project, we establish the mock relational datastores, implement keyword-based search over policy documents, and define the structured REST-like API tool schemas that expose these functions to the language model.

 Datastore and Schema Architecture